aymenhafeez/aymenhafeez.github.io/_posts/2021-05-22-infinite-slab-reactor.md

 ---
 layout: post
 mathjax: true
+title: Neutron diffusion part 2
+---

-title: Thermal neutron flux in an infinite slab reactor
+Deriving an expression for the thermal neutron flux in an infinite slab reactor

 ---

 $\newcommand{\dd}{\mathrm{d}}$